kubernetes/community/sig-cli/contributing.md

   - Proposal accepted by at least one sig-cli lead
   - Proposal merged
 3. Communicate what will be done - Discussion at sig-cli bi-weekly meeting - See the [sig-cli community page](https://github.com/kubernetes/community/tree/master/sig-cli) for meeting time and location.
-  - **Note:** This should be done *before* the proposal has been merged, and after an initial round of feedback - e.g. several folks have looked at it and left commends.
+  - **Note:** This should be done *before* the proposal has been merged, and after an initial round of feedback - e.g. several folks have looked at it and left comments.
   - **Action:** Add the design proposal as an item to the [bi-weekly meeting agenda](https://docs.google.com/document/d/1r0YElcXt6G5mOWxwZiXgGu_X6he3F--wKwg-9UBc29I/edit)
   - Make sure the sig-cli community is aware of the work that is being done and can comment on it
   - Should be included in meeting notes sent to the sig-cli googlegroup